 Learning disabled children may also show executive function deficits, including failure to consider and use appropriate strategies to complete tasks and to monitor how well they are doing.

-Language based learning deficits include problems with:
+Language based learning deficits may also include problems with:

 Children with language based learning disabilities experience problems with receptive language, or understanding what is said to them.
 Expressive language weaknesses are often evident.
 Children with expressive language problems experience difficulties verbally expressing, organizing and retrieving their ideas, thoughts and needs.